 The treatment of HIV has undergone dramatic changes since the beginning of the epidemic.
 HIV treatment is often considered to be a biomedical intervention, however, for patients who need to attend regular appointments and take medications daily or more often, successful treatment also requires behavioral changes.
 For this reason, MCC is integrated into, and is a part of, a patient's clinical medical home, as behavioral, rather than biomedical, intervention.
-While the program's goals are to improve individual-level health outcomes through HIV viral load suppression, the role of the MCC team is to support patients in changing behaviors related to HIV transmission and treatment adherence to achieve these goals.
-These behaviors may include:
+While the program's goals are biomedical in nature, i.e., to improve individual-level health outcomes through HIV viral load suppression, the role of the